 What else do I need to think about?

-Recruiting the right learners is key.
-You will need to think about how you are going to recruit learners and demonstrate to potential learners that you are a viable place to study Access to HE.
+Recruiting the right learners is vital.
+Think about how you will recruit learners and demonstrate to potential learners that you are a viable place to study Access to HE.

 To give potential learners the confidence that they can achieve their goals by taking an Access to HE Diploma with you, you should consider how you can demonstrate that you have a history of successfully delivering Level 3 qualifications.

-Learners need to be registered within 42 days of starting their Access to HE Diploma and units must be selected within 12 weeks of the start of the course.
-You must have robust systems in place to administer this as late registrations are not usually permitted.
+Learners need to be registered within 42 days of starting their Access to HE Diploma, and units must be selected within 12 weeks of the start of the course.
+You must have robust systems to administer this, as late registrations are not usually permitted.

-As Access to HE Diplomas are designed to give learners the skills and knowledge that they will require to move on to study at university you will want to ensure that your learners can complete their UCAS applications in good time.
-Most successful Access to HE Diplomas therefore have entry points restricted to September and January starts.
+Access to HE Diplomas are designed to provide learners with the skills and knowledge required to move on to study at university, and you will want to ensure that your learners can complete their UCAS applications in good time.

 What contact have you had with HEIs to reassure learners that they will be accepted to university following achievement of an Access to HE Diploma with you?